Pipesdrums Magazine

 pipes|drums is an independent, not-for-profit publication for Highland pipers and pipe band drummers.
-A combination of free and subscription-based content, the site is the world's most frequented news and features outlet serving piping and drumming.
+A combination of free and subscription-based content, the site is one of the world's most frequented news and features outlet serving piping and drumming.

 pipes|drums started in 1995 as "Piper & Drummer Online," one of the first significant websites for the Scottish musical arts.
 The site was originally an independent offshoot of the Piper & Drummer, a quarterly print publication produced by the Pipers & Pipe Band Society of Ontario until March 2006.
 The online magazine serves the world competing piping and drumming community of approximately 75,000, according to a recent estimate conducted by the National Piping Centre in Glasgow, Scotland.

 pipes|drums is cited as a source in numerous scholarly works, including Dr. William Donaldson's seminal book, The Highland Pipe and Scottish Society.
-The magazine is the largest online repository of articles on piping and drumming in the world. pipes|drums has provided fodder for stories in, among other media outlets, BBC News, The Scotsman, and telegraph.co.uk.
+The magazine constitutes a large online repository of articles on piping and drumming in the world. pipes|drums has provided fodder for stories in, among other media outlets, BBC News, The Scotsman, and telegraph.co.uk.